275RR-Public/LivingStream-python/README.md

    - The application will detect the markers, compute their 3D positions using the depth camera, calculate the transformation (scale, rotation, translation) to match the Unity coordinates, and save it to `calibration_config.py`.
    - The transformation saved message (or an error message if failed) will appear in the terminal window.

-6. **Go Live and Test with UnityConfig.exe**:
+6. **Go Live and Test with LivingStream Config.exe**:
    - Return to the home screen by clicking the "Back" button or by pressing 'q'.
    - Select **"Live Mode"** from the home screen.
-   - Ensure `UnityConfig.exe` is projecting onto the floor.
+   - Ensure `LivingStream Config.exe` is projecting onto the floor.
    - Verify the alignment by walking in the tracked area and checking if you and the box that appears to represent you are aligned (the box should follow you very closely as you move around).

 7. **Repeat if Necessary**